Dandie Dinmont Terrier

 The book, 'Guy Mannering' sparked such demand for the Dandie Dinmont, that considerable numbers were bred.
 This surging popularity escalated when dog shows were first beginning to become popular.
 With this came controversies which sparked the formation of the Dandie Dinmont Club in 1876.
 They wrote an extremely detailed Breed Standard to counteract some of the exaggerations which had begun creeping into the breed.
 These included excessive topknots, bodies being too stiff and cobby to retain their flexibility and bowed front legs.

-After 100 years of existence, after it was emphasized that the Dandie Dinmont should remain a sound, working terrier, a Dandie won Best Terrier Exhibit at Crufts Dog Show 1902 and again 1906.
+After 100 years of existence, after it was emphasized that the Dandie Dinmont should remain a sound, working terrier, a Dandie won Best Terrier Exhibit at Crufts Dog Show (UK) 1902 and again 1906.

 History of the Dandie Dinmont in Australia